Welcome to The American University of Rome.

 The classroom experience is noticeably different, too.
 While Italian universities focus on lectures (and some seminars) as the basis for learning, AUR focuses on classroom discussion, on-site learning, project work, and individual research.

 Students work collaboratively with each other and with their professors to discover and apply knowledge, rather than having knowledge delivered to them from the front of the classroom.
 This enhances the students' ability to think and reason, to communicate and to work in a team – all essential skills for future careers.

-This focus is reflected in the grading structure at AUR where a student's final grade is based not solely on exams but on all of their work throughout the year - Italian universities tend to rely on comprehensive end-of-year examinations to grade students knowledge.
+This focus is reflected in the grading structure at AUR where a student's final grade is based not solely on exams but on all of their work throughout the year.
+Italian universities, on the other hand, tend to rely on comprehensive end-of-year examinations to grade students’ knowledge.

-At AUR we aim to mold students into well-rounded, career-ready, flexible independent and entrepreneurial thinkers.
-We pride ourselves on providing the kind of education that will prepare our students for the workplace of the 21st century.
-This is a workplace that is constantly evolving - graduates from AUR will be equipped with the skills and the confidence to evolve with it.
+At AUR, we aim to mold students into well-rounded, career-ready, flexible, independent and entrepreneurial thinkers.
+We pride ourselves on providing the kind of education that will prepare our students for the workplace of the 21st century, a workplace that is constantly evolving – and graduates from AUR will be equipped with the skills and the confidence to evolve with it.

 Are you ready to find out more?

 Here's how you can find out more information:

 - Explore this website for a good overview of what AUR is like and to see the academic programs we deliver

 - Come and see us!
 We have a range of standard visiting opportunities (or you can make an appointment and come and see us anytime that suits you)

 - Book on an Open House event